-ROX state and Rox: Besides the three fundamental coupling states of mitochondrial preparations, the state of residual oxygen consumption, ROX, is relevant to assess respiratory function.
+ROX state and Rox: Besides the three fundamental coupling states of mitochondrial preparations, the state of residual O2 consumption, ROX, is relevant to assess respiratory function.
 ROX is not a coupling state.
-The rate of residual oxygen consumption, Rox, is defined as O2 consumption due to oxidative side reactions remaining after inhibition of ET-with rotenone, malonic acid and antimycin A. Cyanide and azide not only inhibit CIV but also several peroxidases involved in Rox.
-ROX represents a baseline that is used to correct mitochondrial respiration in defined coupling states.
-Rox is not necessarily equivalent to nonmitochondrial respiration, considering oxygen-consuming reactions in mitochondria not related to ET-such as oxygen consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), and several hydoxylases.
+The rate of residual oxygen consumption, Rox, is defined as O2 consumption due to oxidative side reactions measured after inhibition of ET-with rotenone, malonic acid and antimycin A. Cyanide and azide inhibit CIV and several peroxidases involved in Rox.
+ROX represents a baseline that is used to correct respiration in defined coupling states.
+Rox is not necessarily equivalent to non-mitochondrial respiration, considering O2-consuming reactions in mitochondria not related ET-such as O2 consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), and several hydoxylases.
 Mitochondrial preparations, especially those obtained from liver, may be contaminated by peroxisomes.
-This fact makes the exact determination of mitochondrial oxygen consumption and mitochondriaassociated generation of reactive oxygen species complicated (Schönfeld et al. 2009).
-The dependence of ROX-linked oxygen consumption needs to be studied in detail together with non-ET enzyme activities, availability of specific substrates, oxygen concentration, and electron leakage leading to the formation of reactive oxygen species.
+This fact makes the exact determination of mitochondrial O2 consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al. 2009).
+The dependence of ROX-linked O2 consumption needs to be studied in detail together with non-ET enzyme activities, availability of specific substrates, O2 concentration, and electron leakage leading to the formation of reactive oxygen species.